What Customers Think About Call Center Scripts: 2014 vs. 2018

 “It doesn’t matter what I script them to say—if they say it in this robotic fashion, everybody can pick up on that,” Goodman explains.
 “Inflection is an underrated challenge for customer service people.”

 Using Customers’ Names Is Ineffective at Conveying Respect

 When call center agents handle dozens of calls an hour or face angry or abusive customers, it can be difficult to sound respectful to them all.
 Call center scripts are often written so that the agents will sound respectful automatically, all the time.
 We gauged the effectiveness of this technique by asking our survey-takers:

-Which of the following makes you feel the agent is respectful?
+Which of the following make you feel like the agent is treating you with respect?

 “Most companies will tell you it’s all about consistency,” explain Dixon and Toman.
 “But, let’s face it, consistency breeds robotic interactions which fail to result in a [better] customer experience.”

-Which of the following makes a customer service agent sound attentive?
+Which of the following make a customer service agent sound attentive on the phone?

 Repeating what a customer says, word for word, is a very common tactic.
 Referred to as “mirroring” or “reflective listening,” it not only makes the agent sound attentive, it actually makes them be attentive, as well.

 This helps ensure they heard the information correctly, gives the customer a chance to hear and confirm it and also reinforces the fact that the agent is listening attentively.
 It scored quite well in our survey, and seems fairly effective.

 Given the results of this survey, we see a few areas where call centers could make improvements.